neelsen1994/GanPix2Pix-woodlog/README.md

-# Enhancing Wood Log Surface Quality for Siamese Network-Based Identification Using Pix2Pix GAN
+# Enhancing Wood Log Surface Quality Using Pix2Pix GAN

 This project addresses a critical challenge in the wood processing industry – the accurate identification of wood logs despite damage and variations caused by processing conditions.
 This innovative work leverages state-of-the-art deep learning techniques, specifically Pix2Pix Generative Adversarial Networks (GANs), to transform degraded wood log images into pristine representations which enhances the visibility of the annual ring patterns for identification.
 The resulting enhanced images are then seamlessly integrated into a Siamese Network for precise and reliable wood log identification.